Feb.2025 Staff

 My daughter and I have informally been the 'representatives' for many diverse voices of athletes in Artistic Swimming.
 We are advocates for athletes with disabilities in our sport locally, nationally and internationally.
 We are the removers of barriers for those who need help in removing those barriers which limits their opportunities, whether in sport, at school, or in life.

-I am the conduit for enhancing Northern California club/team programs and extending the outreach to include our populations who are under represented and economically disadvantaged.
+I am the conduit for enhancing Northern California club/team programs and club in our West Zone.
+Our goal is to extend the outreach to include our populations who are under represented and economically disadvantaged throughout our Western Regions.
 We have the ability to share our sport with a larger population of people and I want to ensure that happens and continues to happen.

 We are not on a trend, this is not a 'one time' endeavor, nor is this the desire to fill the seats with 'tokenism' or 'tolerance'.
 This is a continuing and evolving social change for our sport.
 DEI is a name, but the action we participate in and move forward with, is what makes DEI equitable.
 Join me in coming together and taking that action to continue the excellence with our sport.